Why could my DWG file not be processed?

 - Open the drawing file

-file in AutoCAD.
+In the first step open the original DWG file in AutoCAD.
 Even if the file appears to be corrupted, this step is crucial as it allows you to access the built-in tools for repair.

 - Audit and Fix Any Errors

-that can identify and correct errors in your drawing.
+AutoCAD includes a tool called AUDIT that can identify and correct errors in your drawing.
 See here for more Information about the command.

 - Type

-on the command line and press Enter. - When prompted with "Fix any errors detected?
+AUDITon the command line and press Enter. - When prompted with "Fix any errors detected?
 [Yes/No]", type

-for Yes and press Enter.
+Yfor Yes and press Enter.

 This process will scan your drawing for errors and automatically attempt to correct them.